 Zach Grafe is an Albuquerque-based consultant specializing in private equity, financial management, business planning, and data analysis.
 Zach has consulted with for-profit and nonprofit enterprises across the education, healthcare, financial services, and consumer products industries and works alongside managers to develop and implement financial and operational plans.
 He excels at building complex financial models; developing data tracking, analysis, and reporting capabilities; analyzing strategic investment and acquisition opportunities; and providing analytical support for external communications including business plans, grant applications, and publications.
 Zach has served as a contract CFO for multiple corporations and, prior to starting his own consulting firm, spent several years as an analyst in the venture capital industry.

-Natalie Hoffman is a Portland-based professional who provides research and administrative support services.
+Natalie Hoffman is an Albuquerque-based professional who provides research and administrative support services.
 She began her career in healthcare, working as a high-risk labor and delivery nurse at a large urban hospital.
 Caring for new mothers from underserved communities who lacked access to good pre-natal healthcare prompted a new career path.
 Natalie has a passion for supporting healthy families and communities.
 Her community-based work, which focuses on environmental sustainability, commercial organic farming and local food systems, has taken her across the West.